 There are also some hybrid web scraper extensions that are both in-browser and cloud-based, like Phantom Buster.
 We’ll also talk about those in this article.

-1. Bardeen Scraper
+1. Bardeen AI data scraper

 Web scraping often goes hand-in-hand with automation.
 If you have some data to scrape, it’s likely that you also want to use it for some other purpose.